adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 ## UI architecture

-The BFED will adhere to the following quote (by James Norton):
+The BFED will adhere to the following quote (by Anon):

 > As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible